Estrogen? What is it and why should I know about it?

 Estrogen also works in harmony with other hormones, such as progesterone and testosterone, to maintain hormonal balance.
 Imbalances in estrogen levels can lead to irregular menstrual cycle (making it harder to conceive), health issues, including polycystic ovary syndrome (PCOS), endometriosis, and breast cancer.

-Understanding and maintaining this balance is crucial for overall health and well-being.
+Understanding and maintaining estrogen balance is crucial for overall health and well-being.